circleci/circleci-docs/jekyll/_docs/enterprise/docker-install.md

 ## Installation

+**SECURITY NOTE:** If you are using these instructions on EC2 VMs, then all builds will have access to the IAM privileges associated with their instance profiles.
+Please do not give any inappropriate privileges to your instances.
+It is possible to block this access with iptables rules in a production setup.
+Please [contact us](mailto:trial-support@circleci.com) if you have questions.

 CircleCI Enterpise installation requires provisioning two types of machines:

 * Services box - an instance that is always-on and used as the web server.
 The GitHub App domain name needs to map to this instance.